0x4Nayan04/GDSC-Token-Swap/README.md

 ## Token-Swap
+⚠️ **Note:** Due to some technical issues (possibly due to a 1inch API issue), this code is currently not working.
+Additionally, I don't have real MATIC to perform testing.
+I am working on fixing these issues. 🚧

 ## Description

 Token-Swap is a Next.js project that enables users to swap Matic tokens for either USDC or WETH tokens.
 It integrates with the 1inch API to fetch real-time conversion rates, allowing users to see the swap conversion price before executing the transaction.
 This project is built with a focus on simplicity and efficiency, providing a seamless user experience for cryptocurrency enthusiasts looking to exchange their assets.

 ## Features